-The financial statements as at and for the years ended December 31, 2022 and 2021 were approved and authorized for issue by the Board of Directors (BOD) on March 22, 2023.
+The financial statements as at and for the years ended December 31, 2023 and 2022 were approved and authorized for issue by the Board of Directors (BOD) on April 3, 2024.

-2. Summary of Significant Accounting Policies
+2. Summary of Material Accounting Policy Information

-Basis of Preparation and Statement of Compliance
+Basis of Preparation

-The financial statements of the Company have been prepared in compliance with Philippine Financial Reporting Standards (PFRS) issued by the Philippine Financial and Sustainability Reporting Standards Council (formerly Financial Reporting Standards Council) and adopted by SEC.
+The financial statements of the Company have been prepared in compliance with Philippine Financial Reporting Standards (PFRS) issued by the Philippine Financial and Sustainability Reporting Standards Council and adopted by SEC.
 This financial reporting framework includes PFRS, Philippine Accounting Standards (PAS) and Philippine Interpretations from the International Financial Reporting Interpretations Committee (IFRIC) and SEC provisions.